ILANZ, In-House Lawyers Association of New Zealand

 What is the process of standing for election to the Committee?

 Simply complete a nomination form, have it signed by an ILANZ member and submit it along with biographical details for publication, by the due date.
-If more nominations are received than positions available, an electronic election will be held, on the “first past the post” basis.
+If more nominations are received than positions available, an electronic election will be held on the “first past the post” basis.
 All members of ILANZ are entitled to vote.
-Once voting has closed, and votes are counted,the results will be made available to ILANZ members.
+Once voting has closed, the number of votes that each candidate receives will be made available to ILANZ members.

 What is the term of the Committee?